Listen to this article:

 Paced bottle-feeding can be used for any baby being fed a bottle.
 It doesn't matter whether the bottle is being used to feed a baby breastmilk or formula.

 This bottle feeding method can be helpful when transitioning breastfed babies to bottles.
 While there are some benefits of using pace feeding for nursing and pumping mothers, both breastfed and formula-fed babies can benefit from paced bottle feeding.
+This gives your baby more control in the way they eat and is especially helpful as your baby gets older.

 How Do I Know That My Baby Has Had Enough?